Beyond the Clouds: The Girl Who Fell From the Sky − Review

 The visuals of this manga is very unique and compelling, although the character design is may disappoint some readers as the main characters look younger than their real age and as mentioned in the interview the manga is inspired by Chica Umino, it can also be noticed in the eyes and face expressions and outlines.
 The mangaka has creatively used color which looks attractive and captivating especially the color spread in the first double-page is remarkable and it also complements the steampunk genera of the fantastical setting of Yellow Town.
 Although it is not a thrilling manga that makes you turn pages quickly, it moves forward at an average pace but one you are done with first chapter you will be hooked to it since each chapter ends with a cliffhanger.

-Also Read: In 2 Chapters Manga Devilman Saga Ends
+Also Read: In 6 Chapters Comedy Manga Senryū Girl School Ends

 The manga is enchanting and attractive but for the adult, manga and anime fans, it might wont feels new as the plot and story seems familiar.
 There are moments which will be scary but the threats are somehow predictable and you will know how things will unfold.
 Although it is thrilling but due to that reason it might fail to create any excitement about what comes next.